 How Do I Know My Septic Tank is Full?

-Hopefully you’re aware that your septic tank is getting full before your yard is flooded with sewage.
+Hopefully, you’re aware that your septic tank is getting full before your yard is flooded with sewage.
 If you notice the drains in your home backing up, this is a good indicator the septic tank needs to be pumped.

-Foul odours, sewage smells, or standing water outside your home can also indicate septic tank failure.
+Foul odors, sewage smells, or standing water outside your home can also indicate septic tank failure.
 Clogged pipes or sewer blockages can sometimes be septic tank problems, but may also have other causes.
 It’s best to get a professional diagnosis if you’re experiencing either of these issues.

 If none of these symptoms are present, locate your septic tank access port.
 Put on gloves, protective clothing, and eyewear for safety, and then insert a 15 - 25 cm wooden rod vertically into the septic tank.
 If the sludge is more than one-third full, it’s time for a pump.

 Use the chart below to find the correct service interval for your septic tank.
 Remember: This chart is a guide and not a failsafe.
 Some provinces, cities, or towns may have minimum septic tank requirements regardless of your home size.